 Infrastructure output in India jumped 11.6% year-on-year in August of 2021, the biggest annual gain in 3 months.
 Faster increases were seen for refinery products (9.1% vs 6.7% in July), electricity (15.3%), coal (20.6% vs 18.8%), natural gas (20.6%) vs 19%) and cement (36.3% vs 21.7%).
 On the other hand , production slowed for steel (5.1% vs 9.4%) and fell for crude oil (-2.3% vs -3.2%) and fertilizers (-3.1% vs 0.5%). source: Office of the Economic Adviser to the Government of India

 Construction Output in India averaged 4.25 percent from 2005 until 2021, reaching an all time high of 62.60 percent in April of 2021 and a record low of -37.90 percent in April of 2020.
 This page provides the latest reported value for - India Infrastructure Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 India Infrastructure Output - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Construction Output in India is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in India to stand at 5.10 in 12 months time.
+Construction Output in India is expected to be 5.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the India Infrastructure Output is projected to trend around 3.00 percent in 2022, according to our econometric models.